Skip to main content

 CommandDescription

-dodo licences listList all licenses
+dodo licences listList all license keys (paginated)

 Webhook Testing

-dodo wh
+dodo wh listen

 This guides you through: